appleyuchi/Decision_Tree_Prune/README.md

 ----------------PEP--Operation method(start)-------------------------------

 Running Flows:
+1.
-1.Download datasets from[2]
+Download datasets from[2]

+2.
-2.Reorder it with the final column from small to large and get the former 200 items,and save them as abalone_parts.data(this step is just for easy to visualize afterwards)
+Reorder it with the final column from small to large and get the former 200 items,and save them as abalone_parts.data(this step is just for easy to visualize afterwards)
 3.

 	cp abalone_parts.data abalone.names   /decision_tree/Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/